torresflo/PyReal/README.md

   <h1 align="center">PyReal</h3>

   <p align="center">
-    A little API to retrieve data and photos from the social netwotk BeReal.
+    A little Python API wrapper to retrieve data and photos from the social netwotk BeReal.
     <br />
     <a href="https://github.com/torresflo/PyReal/issues">Report a bug or request a feature</a>
   </p>